ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/backup/restore.markdown

 * E.g., an ETL ongoing task from a production cluster may have unwanted results in a testing environment.

-In such cases, disable ongoing tasks using the `DisableOngoingTasks` flag.
+In such cases, **disable** ongoing tasks using the [DisableOngoingTasks](../../../../client-api/operations/maintenance/backup/restore#configuration-and-execution) flag.
-DisableOngoingTasks's default setting is FALSE, **allowing** tasks to run when backup is restored.

 * Code Sample:
   {CODE restore_disable_ongoing_tasks_true@ClientApi\Operations\Maintenance\Backup\Backup.cs /}